GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 plt.show()
 ```

-This code results in the below column chart:
+This code results in the below chart:

 ![HorizontalBarChart](/assets/images/Data Visualization/HorizontalBarChart.png)

 ## Pie Chart

-You can plot data into a pie bar chart using the below code snippet:
+You can plot data into a pie chart using the below code snippet:

 ```python
 import matplotlib.pyplot as plt